BraidenQ/WHSTechNotes/journal.md

 | Bart        | Toyota Corolla	| Left Stains On Carpet    |
 | Harrison    | Subaru Forester	| Left The Oil Cap Off     |

+# may 12, 2025

+if you blow up your chromebook like an idiot you'll have to pay to replace it and you can be charged with the damages.